twongkee/pythondata/riskthinking/twsample/doc/README.md

     - load persisted model
     - run tests

+- api server
+    - load persisted model
+    - serve requests to model

 to ensure stable builds, using poetry to control all libraries.

 # Containers

-three main, different uses:
+four main, different uses:

 - load data
-    - mostly I/O, not much memory or cpu
+    - mostly I/O, may be external internet not much memory or cpu

+- configure data
+    - local I/O, may be high cpu (depending on changes/features)

 - train model
     - heavy compute, may be heavy memory, also I/O